THEY ADD UP

-For most taxpayers, the immediate focus in the new year is probably on getting 2017 materials together ahead of the April rush.
-But it also makes sense to start preparing now for the 2018 tax year.
+For most taxpayers, the immediate focus in the new year is probably getting 2018 materials together ahead of the April rush.
+But it also makes sense to start preparing now for the 2019 tax year.
 These tips can help individuals and small-business owners lower their tax burden next year, avoid audits, and feel a little better about the whole process.
-The new tax law signed by President Donald Trump in December 2017, however, may also make this a good year to seek help from a professional when making tax decisions.
+The tax law signed in 2017 may also make this a good year to seek help from a professional when making tax decisions.

-Taxpayers might want to increase their retirement contribution rate during 2018, helping grow a retirement fund while also lowering their tax bill.
-Investments in tax-advantaged accounts -- such as a traditional IRA, 401(k), and 403(b) -- grow on a tax-deferred basis and can be withdrawn without penalty starting at age 59½.
+You might want to increase your retirement contribution rate, helping grow your retirement fund while also lowering your tax bill.
+Investments in a tax-advantaged account such as a traditional IRA, 401(k), and 403(b) grow on a tax-deferred basis and can be withdrawn without penalty starting at age 59½.

 People spending time and money pursuing higher education and enrolled in post-secondary school, such as a two- or four-year college or vocational program, may be eligible for a Lifetime Learning Credit worth up to $2,000 a year.
 You also may be able to claim the credit if your spouse or a dependent has eligible higher education expenses.